axiomod/axiomod/docs/technical/framework-core.md

 ## 4. How-To: Adding a New Plugin

-1. Create a new struct implementing the `Plugin` interface in `internal/plugins`.
+1. Create a new struct implementing the `Plugin` interface in `plugins`.
 2. Implement `Name()`, `Initialize()`, `Start()`, and `Stop()`.
 3. Register the plugin in `PluginRegistry` (currently in `builtin_plugins.go`).
 4. Enable the plugin in `service_default.yaml`.